 If you happen to drive by Mike’s Kitchen, you might not notice it’s a restaurant.
 Located in a VFW hall with only one little sign outside other than the Post Number, Mike’s doesn’t need to advertise.
-To those who seek out great Italian food at low prices, it is a appetite-stirring magnet.
-At mealtimes, its tables are always crowded.
-(Be sure to call ahead; when the Vets meet or when private functions are held, it is closed to the public.)
+To those who seek out great Italian food at low prices, it has been an appetite-stirring magnet for years.

 Many of the Italian dishes are familiar: veal cutlets in a variety of sauces, Parmesans galore, scampis, and even spaghetti and meatballs and linguine with nothing but oil and garlic.
-Seafood pastas are especially wonderful, offered with a choice of red or white sauce; the top of the line is seafood Diablo – lobster, scallops, and shrimp spread out across a bed of noodles.
+Seafood pastas are especially wonderful, offered with a choice of red or white sauce.
+Top of the line is seafood Diablo – lobster, scallops, and shrimp spread out across a bed of noodles.

 To drink with your meal, wine and cocktails are available from a bar at one side of the dining room.
 You will pay for these separately, as the bar is run by the veterans who own the building.

 |Saturday||11:30am - 9pm|